sherzader/instapixies/README.md

 - [x] Security feature: Instagram access token git-ignored and placed in an environment variable
 - [x] Collection model and Instaitem model is a _one has many_ relationship
-- [x] Makes a GET request to Instagram's API to fetch photos/videos
+- [x] Makes a HTTP GET request to Instagram's API to fetch photos/videos using Ruby gem HTTParty
 - [x] Pagination using next_max_tag_id which updates on client-side request

 ###Frontend: